chigby/chigby.github.com/src/post/entwined2023.md

 {{ content.figure(enmarta, caption="_The Hermit_ by Enmarta", attrs={class: "popout"}) }}

+## Hardest to classify dark ambient

+Weird vibrations in the puce chasm, mirrors facing mirrors, pyramidal concretions of the soul drift as ash, as seedpods, as loci that circumscribe thought and existence.

+{{ content.figure(opal, caption="深淵の反射 by Opal Vessel", attrs={class: "popout"})}}

 ## Most listened-to ten-second sequence

 I don't know what this says about me but I became, for a brief time, obsessed the music in this trailer for _The Guardians of the Galaxy Volume 3_, which is a somewhat lugubrious symphonic rendition of ["Since You've Been Gone" by Rainbow](https://www.youtube.com/watch?v=1P17ct4e5OE).
 Specifically, for reasons unknown, I simply had to figure out what the chord progression was for the sequence starting at 1:27, and in particular exactly what the orchestral bass is doing at 1:33, as a guy is thrown into a enormous white sculpture oozing with yellow fluid.